 There are two ways to invest in a real estate crowdfunded project.
 One way is to purchase a stake of the company that will be acquiring the property, and the other is to act as a lender for that same entity.
 Here’s how that would work.

 The first and perhaps most common alternative to investing in a crowdfunded project is buying a stake in the company that will own the property to be improved, flipped, or whatever else.

 By buying a portion of this company, the investor is purchasing a right to receive a portion of the income and capital gains generated by the project.
-Typically, crowdfunded projects are structured as limited liability corporations (LLC) run by the project’s sponsor.
-Once the project is completed, the company will be liquidated and all shareholders should receive their corresponding portion of equity.
+Typically, crowdfunded projects are structured as limited liability corporations (LLCs) run by the project’s sponsor.
+Once the project is completed, the company will be liquidated, and all shareholders should receive their corresponding portion of equity.